 The label should also specify that the living microbes are viable through end of shelf life or best-by date rather than at time of manufacture to ensure the bacteria are still live when you take them and able to reach your colon.
 Quality trumps everything: Bargain supplements typically aren’t of good quality.
 Depending on strands, a good probiotic can cost anywhere from $25-$60.

 Make sure to keep probiotics away from moisture and heat, which can kill off some of the microbes.
-I recommend taking them on an empty stomach, ideally right when you wake up.
 You should always store supplements in a cool, dark place.
 Most strains of probiotics are fragile and should be protected from heat, so refrigeration is ideal.
-I recommend the probiotic Gut Instinct from HUM Nutrition for transparency and high quality.